tonyvicta/Exploring-London-s-Travel-Network/README.md

 Through this analysis, the project provides actionable insights into transport trends, highlighting how data can inform decisions for urban planning, transport management, and future infrastructure improvements.

 ## Project Objective
-The primary objective of this project is to analyze TfL journey data to achieve the following:
+The primary objective of this project is to analyse TfL journey data to achieve the following:

 1. Identify Popular Transport Methods:
 Understand which modes of transport are most commonly used by Londoners and how these preferences have evolved over time.